Amyzibah/LITA_Capstone_Project_Documentation/README.md

      This contains customer demographics and subscription details, such as start and end dates, subscription type, and cancellation status.

 ## Analysis and Key Findings
+1. #### Top-Selling Products:
+    The product with the highest total sales was identified, providing insight into which items contibute the most revenue.
+2. #### Regional Sales Distribution:
+    The analysis showed which regions contibute the most to overall sales, helping the business prioritize market strategies.
+3. #### Customer Segmentation:
+    A pie chart was used in PowerBi to visualize the distribution of customers across different subscription types(Basic, Premium, Standard), identifying the most popular types among the customer base and I also used a stacked bar chart in showing revenue contributions across regions and subscriptions types, highlighting high-value segments.
+ 4. ####  Subscription Trends:
+     A line Chart was used in tracking the number of new subscriptions each month, helping to identify peak periods and growth trend.
+I also did analysis of average subscription duration for each subscription type to understand customer longevity, visualized in a bar chart.
+5. #### Customer Cancellations:
+    A bar chart was used to illustrate which regions had higher cancellation rates, helping target retention efforts by rates.
+It also explored where and why customers cancel subscriptions.

+## Excel Analysis
+In Excel, the dataset was first cleaned,and pivot tables were created to summarize total sales by region and product.
+I also did Basic calculations such as average sales per product and total revenue by region.
+You can view the Excel analysis [here](./Excel/LITA Capstone Dataset 2)